yangchigi/coder/docs/faqs.md

 This example will hide all built-in coder_app icons except the web terminal.

-## I want to allow code-server to be accessible by other users in my deployment.
+## I want to allow code-server to be accessible by other users in my deployment

 > It is **not** recommended to share a web IDE, but if required, the following
 > deployment environment variable settings are required.